-Action Plan: Enhance internal and external awareness of College and community wrap-around services for students.
+Action Plan: Explore opportunities to leverage the EAB Navigate platform to connect studen nt to wrap-around resources to promote student success and retention.
+Refer to GPSEM Plan Jennifer Melton Guided Pathways Project Action Plan: Enhance internal and external awareness of College and community wrap-around nd services for students.
 Conduct quarterly meetings of the College Community Service Awareness Taskforce to communicate and collaborate new and existing services.
-Christine Strohl

-Progress Update: The Community and College Service Task has been meeting quarterly to discuss ways to connect student to wrap-around services both internally and externally.
-Progress made:

-- 1. The Lakers Guide to Services & Resources brochure to share information on internal resources with faculty, staff and students. - 2.
+Christine Strohl Meeting progress target Progress Update: The Community and College Service Task has been meeting quarterly to discuss way ays to connect student to wrap-around services both internally and externally.
+Progress made: 1.
+The Lakers Guide to Services & Resources brochure to share information on internal resources with f 2.
 Human Service Professionals Community Luncheon held on Friday, April 21st.
-Providing a luncheon, information distribution and networking for internal and external partners. - 3.
-Annual June Conference to promote internal collaboration and sharing of information.
-The task force will be moving to a standing committee to allow continued awareness and growth.
+Providing a luncheon, 3.
+Annual June Conference to promote internal collaboration and sharing of information. • The task force will be moving to a standing committee to allow continued awareness and growth.
 The VPSS will serve as the Benefits Navigator in order for the College to comply with state law.
 We expect guidance to come from ICCB that includes training in Fall 2022.
 The VPSS will attend the training to determine several factors: expectations for the College and the Benefits Navigator, the best fit at Lake Land College, benefits or wrap around services we can provide or connect our students to, and next steps.
-Valerie Lynch
+Valerie Lynch t Meeting progress target Progress Update: The Benefits Navigator functions will be assigned to the newly hired Student Wellne 24, 2023.
+His first order of business is to interview and hire a Student Wellness Specialist.
+In the meant Navigator duties.
+There has been no formal training offered to date (as of July 2023).